JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 <!--EndFragment-->

-API Admins, and Organization Administrators can grant API access to external organizations, the Organization Administrator needs to have access to all the organizations and proxies, which can be done with the [enablement of the system property](https://axway-open-docs.netlify.app/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles/#organizationadministrator), this provision is available to an Organization Administrator.
+API Admins, and Organization Administrators can grant API access to external organizations, once access has ben granted to an external organization, the organization in question is free to use that API in any application they see fit, the Organization Administrator needs to have access to all the organizations and proxies, which can be done with the [enablement of the system property](https://axway-open-docs.netlify.app/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles/#organizationadministrator), this provision is available to an Organization Administrator.
 [](https://deploy-preview-1351--axway-open-docs.netlify.app/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles/#organizationadministrator)

-**Granting access via HTTP client.**
+**Granting access via HTTP client**

 Make the following query `POST/proxies/grantaccess` as described with greater detail in our [Swagger documentation.](http://apidocs.axway.com/swagger-ui/index.html?productname=apimanager&productversion=7.7.0&filename=api-manager-V_1_3-swagger.json#!/API_Proxy_Registration/post_proxies_grantaccess)